Cacti/plugin_hmib/README.md

 ## ChangeLog

+--- develop ---

+* issue#15: Searching from the hmib pages do not work with international characters

 --- 3.1 ---

 * feature: More of the user interface using ajax callbacks
 * issue#8: Correct sql errors in hmib.php page

 --- 3.0 ---

 * Cacti 1.0 Compatibility

 --- 2.0 ---

 * bug: Template detection is automatic now based upon Hash
 * feature: Add new Summary Graph Template for average and peak memory use by process
 * bug: trim core# off of processes that include that variable in the name of the binary